 When is the best time for the first grass cut of the year in the UK?

 There’s nothing quite like the smell of freshly cut grass, and after months of coldness over winter, many people will want to mow their lawn at the first sign of milder weather.
 However, if you hold off until the weather is right and then carry out the recommended prep work, the first grass cut of the year will have your lawn ready for family gatherings and BBQs in the UK summer sun and will provide the perfect play area for you and your kids and pets.
 The same applies if you have just sown some fresh grass seed and are itching to get the mower out when the blades start to show on the surface.

 We recommend you wait until mid-March for your first grass cut of the year, which gives your lawn a chance to recover after winter!
 The best way to tell if it’s the right time is to check your weather forecast.
 Once warmer weather arrives with no frosty temperatures at night, you know you're ready to mow!

-If you live in the south of England, the perfect grass cutting conditions will likely come sooner than in the highlands of Scotland, so be sure to check your local forecast before pulling the mower out of the shed or garage!
+If you live in the south of England, the perfect grass-cutting conditions will likely come sooner than in the highlands of Scotland, so be sure to check your local forecast before pulling the mower out of the shed or garage!

 Tips for the first grass cut of the year in the UK